AyubQuadri/Assignment/README.md

 # Things to be taken into consideration.

--Item use seed method to reproduce the results
+* use seed method to reproduce the results
 -Item Set a side 128 images for quantization work -Item Weights: AdaRound Algorithms weights uniformly to 2 bits -Item Activation: 4 bit using Method of your choice (Min, Max or MSE) ensure uniform affine manner